soilwise-he/SoilWise-documentation/tech/docs/infrastructure/infrastructure.md

 ## Harvest Scheduling

-Metadata harvesting is managed through 17 Argo CronWorkflows, all scheduled on Sundays with staggered start times to avoid resource contention.
-All workflows use the `harvesters:v0.3.0` image (see warning above about unpinned tags).
+Metadata harvesting is managed through Argo CronWorkflows, all scheduled on Sundays with staggered start times to avoid resource contention.

 Harvester tasks are configured in the k8s-soilwise repository.

-Separate harvester CI/CD pipelines also run on the WUR GitLab instance for additional sources.
+INSPIRE metadata validation for INSPIRE related metadata entries is managed similary to the harvester tasks and publishes results directly to the database.

 ## Git & Source Code Management